Frequently Asked Questions - Enforcement

 Question: How do I file a complaint?

-Answer: You may obtain a complaint form by visiting the Forms page on this website, or by contacting OREA at the numbers listed below.
-Then simply complete the form and send it, along with all relevant documents, to OREA, Enforcement Unit, 1102 Q St., Suite 4100, Sacramento, CA 95811.
+Answer: You may obtain a complaint form by visiting the Forms page on this website, or by contacting BREA at the numbers listed below.
+Then simply complete the form and send it, along with all relevant documents, to BREA, Enforcement Unit, 1102 Q St., Suite 4100, Sacramento, CA 95811.

 Question: Who typically files complaints?

 Answer: Approximately 20% of all complaints are filed by a borrower/homeowner.
 Another 45% percent come from Regulators or Lenders, including Federal Deposit Insurance Corporation, Office of Thrift Supervision, Office of Comptroller of Currency, mortgage brokers, loan officers and review appraisers for banks.
 Appraisers file approximately 20% of the complaints and the remaining 15% fall into the "Other" category.

 The following table highlights some of the most frequent allegations found in complaints filed with BREA paired with the typical source for each category:

 |Type of Appraisal||Common Allegations by Category of Complainant|

 Complaints filed by Regulators, Lenders and other Appraisers

 Complaints filed by other Appraisers

 Question: How are complaint investigations conducted?